 - Single, master, derived, and composite roles (These are the technical designs that can be further broken into job-based and task-based roles)

 - Job-based and task-based roles (Based on the job function, or business task)

 - Position-based design (Roles assigned to a position in the HR system.
 Every user will have the required access based on his/her position)

 In our experience, we have noticed various clients using the Enabler role concept.
 Using this approach, you might end up granting the users far too much authorization than required.
 This happens due to the collection of authorization objects in the “enabler” role, as the enabler “enables” a whole load of different transactional roles.
 There is always a debate on this concept, few of the companies have implemented and are managing this design properly and effectively.
 All it needs is a highly skilled team, which might not be the case for every client.
 If the role design task is outsourced, and the provider has low skilled resources deployed for the project, it will lead to a significant authorization creep.
 It becomes hard to automate provisioning, and this creates more object-level SoD and a lot of false positives during the risk analysis.
 In simple words, your risk analysis will be inaccurate in most cases.

 Implement an organization structure governance:

-During various audits, we have identified that the organization structure related to the authorization is not maintained appropriately.
+During various audits, we have identified that the organizational structure related to the authorization is not maintained appropriately.
 This is true in 8 out of 10 cases.
 The roles that are derived from the same company code or plant will have a different set of organization derivations and values maintained.
-It is highly recommended to have a proper organization structure in place.
+It is highly recommended to have a proper organizational structure in place.